mikkasendke/sessionizer.wezterm/README.md

 * [sessionizer-history](https://github.com/mikkasendke/sessionizer-history): provides a generator and callback wrapper for getting the most recent workspace
 * [sessionizer-zoxide](https://github.com/mikkasendke/sessionizer-zoxide): provides a generator for results from zoxide

+_Feel free to make a pr if you have another plugin that integrates with sessionizer.wezterm._

 ## Contributing

 Contributions, issues, and pull requests are welcome!